3 Purley Road, Purley CR8 2HA London Uk

 Listening to music has become a massive part of using smartphones/iPhones.
 Many people, such as youngsters, prefer making calls through their headphones.
 Apart from your headphones, the other important part of the smartphone is the headphone socket/jack.

 Most ordinary people with limited knowledge about the smartphone only use it to call someone and do other simple work.
-They get confused between the port/jack/socket.
+They need clarification on the port/jack/socket.
 They are similar things, but people call them by different names.

-People trying to figure out how to fix a faulty headphone port end up making it worse just because they don’t understand how it works.
-Most smartphones, such as the iphone these days, come in designs and think bodies that make them impossible to open without being damaged.
+People trying to figure out how to fix a faulty headphone port make it worse just because they don’t understand how it works.
+Nowadays, most smartphones, such as the iPhone, come in designs and think bodies that make them impossible to open without damage.

 To fix a faulty headphone jack, you have to understand why my headphone jack is not working in the first place.
 A faulty headphone socket may either